linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

         sudo service apache2 restart

 To begin configuring Roundcube, use your favorite web browser and navigate to `http://example.com/roundcube/installer`.
 Make sure to replace `example.com` with the domain name or IP address of your Linode.
-You will be met with a page that looks like this:

 The first step of Roundcube’s graphical configuration is an *environment check*.
 Since you have already installed everything it needs, you will only see five **NOT AVAILABLE** warnings under the **Checking available databases** section.
 That is because Roundcube supports six different SQL engines, but only needs one.
 Click on the **NEXT** button at the bottom of the page to continue.